 • Asphalt comes into play on 4 or 5 holes; difficult to avoid and murder on discs.

-• Tee signs face wrong direction.
-Would be nice if they showed distance.
+• Would be nice if tees signs had distances.
 Arrows on tee signs are worse than useless.

-• I have no clue what the first two holes are about.
-They make no sense whatsoever.
+• I have no clue what the first holes is about... makes no sense whatsoever.

 Other Thoughts: This course makes me embarrassed to say I graduated from LTU.
-Several fairways here simply make no sense (you'd think an engineering school would have better appreciation for disc physics and flight patterns).
+You'd think an engineering school would have better appreciation for designing things so that people are safe even when thing don't go as planned.
 There are a few decent holes, but some of them simply shouldn't exist, and are essentially, a waste of a good basket, or worse, a legitimate safety hazard.
 Bad enough that you have to play around and over a parking lot, but using a narrow strip of grass alongside a busy road as a fairway is completely irresponsible.
-OK if you tee off with a BlowFly, but Champ plastic and cars?
-Not a good combo.
+Cars driving by aren't watching out for flying discs.